Expert Tips for Employing Insulated Metal Panels

 Joint and corner conditions

 As covered earlier, high bay buildings generally have a vertical orientation where panels are connect along vertical seams and exterior corners have matching sheet metal trim finishing.
 A common base detail is the insulated panel anchored to a U-shaped galvanized base track.
 Top of wall condition is similar, either as a parapet with coping or no parapet condition with a fascia or gutter condition flush with roof.
 Specifiers will need to determine if parapet conditions of greater than 813 mm (32 in.) require bracing on a case-by-case basis.
 The same factors that inform girt spacing will dictate if bracing is required: design wind speed, panel thickness, and facing gauge.
 The default trim is surface mounted, color-matching metal trim for window and door openings and building corners and soffits.
-For architectural-series IMPs, trimless options are available for pre-formed corner panels, for when the building aesthetic requires a more monolithic tone.
+For architectural-series insulated metal panels, trimless options are available for pre-formed corner panels, for when the building aesthetic requires a more monolithic tone.

 When using the external trim corners versus trimless, it is important to understand the complexity of the building form and number of corners of the building.
 Utilizing the surface mounted corner trims allows installers greater field adjustment and ability to negotiate field tolerances.
 Field adjustments to the trimless corners are more limited, thus potentially impacting quality, schedule, or potentially both.